-When approving the VR pools, the Westpac BRC and ROC primarily take into account Economic Profit (EP) performance year on year and against target.
+When approving the VR pools, the Westpac BRC and ROC primarily take into account Economic Profit (EP) performance year on year and against target and is informed an assessment of the appropriate sharing of profit among employees, shareholders, required capital and reinvestment capital.
+The Group variable reward pool is adjusted for current and future risk.

-The determination of VR for all employees is based on performance against agreed objectives in line with the relevant business strategy, performance relative to peers and the demonstration of behaviours in line with our values (including compliance and risk requirements).
+The determination of VR for all employees is based on performance against agreed objectives/goals in line with the relevant business strategy, performance relative to peers and the demonstration of behaviours in line with our values (including compliance and risk requirements).